nokout/_archive.nokout.github.io/_posts/2017-04-06-blockchain-info.md

 This means business processes which traditionally required a trusted third party such as stock markets, clearing houses or contract settlements can now be potentially reengineered without that trusted third party.

-# When is a thing Blockchain
+# When is a thing Blockchain?

 Even though there is no globally accepted definition for blockchain, the following characterisations are fairly consistent across various authoritative discussions regarding blockchain.